 Open hours are from 8AM to 4PM, on Monday the museum is not open.

 Visit Plantaze, the largest vineyard in Europe

-Rent a car in Podgorica, and take a personal tour to the vineyard.
+Rent a car in Podgorica, and take a personal tour of the vineyard.

-Plantaze vineyard spans on, 2300 hectares, making it the largest vineyard in Europe.
+Plantaze vineyard spans, 2300 hectares, making it the largest vineyard in Europe.
 However, the entire region around Podgorica is a wine lover’s paradise.

 While the vineyard is large and the plots are far apart, visitors are able to see it all.
 You can visit this vineyard empire, which grows 29 different grape varieties, with a glass of sparkling wine and a light ride on a tourist train.
 The two most important indigenous Montenegrin varieties are Vranac and Krstac.

 Visit the Sipcanik cellar after your visit to the vineyards and take in the unique atmosphere of Europe’s most impressive wine cellar.

 Wine Tasting Tour in the Skadar Lake Area

 The best wines in Montenegro are produced in the Skadar Lake area, which is the largest lake in the Balkans as well as the largest national park in Montenegro.